Dukewendo/Logbook2025/README.md

 ###                                                                ---------------------------------------------------- 9/12/24 ---------------------------------------------------

-Catch up on MongoMovies React Frontend
+Catch up on MongoMovies React Frontend.
+Clearing up install of React, adding basic pages to be worked on at a later date.